Top Hotels in Edinburgh You’ll Want to Book Immediately

 Nearby Dining and Drinking:

 Rhubarb: Situated within Prestonfield House, Rhubarb serves refined Scottish cuisine in a sumptuous setting.
+We loved having dinner here, it’s such a lovely atmosphere!

 The Sheep Heid Inn: A historic pub nearby, known for its traditional Scottish fare and cozy atmosphere.